hollance/RWDevCon-App-Architecture/0-For-Instructor/2-Demo-Talk-Notes.markdown

 There are plenty of choices, but the point is that the view controllers don't talk to each other, only to the model objects.

-[26:00]

-## 5) Other domain logic
+## 4) Other domain logic

-I treat the domain model as something that I can ask questions of relating to that domain.

-Examples of such questions that the current domain model can already answer, are:

-- Is this particular item being watched?
-- How many bids are there on a particular item?

-Examples of some new questions you could add, are:

-- What is the difference between the starting bid and the final bid?
-- Is someone an aggressive bidder, do they spend a lot of money, how likely are they to win, and so on?
-- It could even try to predict how much money you need to spend to win a bid, based on the past behavior of your competitors, and whatever other data you have available.

-This is often called the "business logic" of the app.
-That is the sort of thing that goes into the domain model.
-I talk about the domain model a lot, but that's really the core of your app.
-Everything else, such as the UI, builds on it.

-There is still some logic in our view controllers that really belongs to the domain.
+At this point we've moved all the domain data into objects of their own, but there is still some logic in our view controllers that really belongs to the domain.
 In this case, the question that gets asked is:

 - What is the largest bid amount for a particular item?